RING OF FIRE RAILWAY – CHINA FSDI VISITS RAIL CORRIDOR TO ROF

 UPDATE: KWG RESOURCES & CHINA FIRST SURVEY & DESIGN INK STRATEGIC COOPERATION AGREEMENT

-KWG Resources and China Railway First Survey & Design Institute (FSDI) have signed a Framework Strategic Cooperation Agreement and FSDI is engaged to complete a Conditional Bankable Feasibility Study Consultation Service Agreement (“BFSCS”).
+KWG Resources and China Railway First Survey & Design Institute (FSDI) have signed a Framework Strategic Cooperation Agreement and FSDI is engaged to complete railway design achievability study.

-The full BFSCS study is scheduled to be completed on the railway from the Ring of Fire to the CN rail line at Exton, Ontario before the end of 2016.
+The achievability study is scheduled to be completed on the railway from the Ring of Fire to the CN rail line at Exton, Ontario before the end of 2016.

 As the various studies and plans are completed, they will be shared with the Chiefs of the Marten Falls and Webequie First Nations for dissemination within their communities to facilitate consideration of KWG’s proposal to create an equal partnership with them in the integrated mining and transportation operations.

-FSDI information videos are being used with it’s permission. 中铁第一勘察设计院集团有限公司（中铁一院）和KWG资源公司(KWG) 签署了“关于共同对火之环地区鉄路设计及融资的可行性研究”的整体框架合作备忘录。此有关中铁一院的宣传短片由中铁一院提供并授权KWG使用。
+中铁第一勘察设计院集团有限公司（中铁一院）和KWG资源公司(KWG) 签署了“关于共同对火之环地区鉄路设计及融资的可行性研究”的整体框架合作备忘录。此有关中铁一院的宣传短片由中铁一院提供并授权KWG使用。(FSDI information videos are being used with it’s permission.)

 CHINA FSDI TOUR POTENTIAL RAIL CORRIDOR